sparkfun/SparkFun_u-blox_GNSS_Arduino_Library/examples/AssistNow/README.md

 Please see the [AssistNow_Online](./AssistNow_Online) examples for more details.
 These examples were written for the ESP32, but will run on other platforms too.

+The new functions we've added to the library to support AssistNow Online are described [Code Support for AssistNow below](#Code-Support-for-AssistNow)

 ## AssistNow<sup>TM</sup> Offline

 With the AssistNow Offline service, users can download long-term orbit data over the Internet at their convenience.
 The orbit data can be stored in the memory of the application processor.
 The function requires no connectivity at system start-up, enabling a position fix within seconds, even when no network is available.
 AssistNow Offline offers augmentation for up to 35 days.